 About David Mount

 I’m a real estate agent specializing in home sales across Northern Virginia, with particular expertise in estate sales, downsizing, military relocation, and move-up sellers.
-I’m a NVAR Platinum Top Producer with 12+ years of experience, 92+ five-star reviews across Zillow, Google, and Realtor.com, and 200+ satisfied clients.
+I’m a NVAR Top Producers Club Platinum Member (2024 and 2025) with 12+ years of experience, 100+ five-star reviews across Zillow, Google, and Realtor.com, and 200+ satisfied clients.

 Contact me to discuss your home sale: